 GETTING READY – GROOM

-After saying hello to the boys I like to start shooting the details first (shoes, boutonnière, watch, cufflinks, bow-tie etc) and ideally you’d have these ready for me in the one spot for when I get there (no need to set anything up, I will do all of that).
-I then spend the rest of the time shooting the boys getting ready together (putting on shirts, cufflinks, having a drink etc).
-I usually finish by getting some relaxed portraits of the groom and all the boys together (ideally outdoors).
+I like to start shooting the details first (shoes, boutonnière, watch, cufflinks, bow-tie etc) and ideally you’d have these ready for me in the one spot for when I get there (no need to set anything up, I will do all of that).
+I then spend the rest of the time shooting the boys getting ready together (putting on shirts, cufflinks, having drinks etc) and usually finish by getting some relaxed portraits of the groom and all the boys together (ideally outdoors).

 GETTING READY – BRIDE